fernandovfilho/overpower-api/README.md

 # overpower-api
-NodeJS API to pratice SOLID, TDD with Typescript and more
+NodeJS API to pratice SOLID, TDD with Typescript, Prisma and more